COSC481W-2019Winter/classproject-3-arabs-an-american/ArchitectureSpecification.md

 Name |Type|Description
 ---- |----|-----------
+Id|int|The id number of the request
-PickupAddress|Address|The pickup address of the request DropoffAddress |Address|The dropoff address of the request Item | String | The name of the item PickupInstructions | String |Optional instructions for pickup
+UserId|String|The id of the user who created the request DriverId|String|The id of the driver of the request Status|String|The current status of the request PickupAddressId|int|The id of the PickupAddress PickupAddress|Address|The pickup address of the request DropoffAddressId|int|The id of the DropoffAddress DropoffAddress |Address|The dropoff address of the request Item | String | The name of the item PickupInstructions | String |Optional instructions for pickup